ahmedprottoy/Buzz-Talk/README.md

 # Buzz Talk

-An interactive social media platform for connecting with People, and interacting with each other by exchanging views and ideas.
+An interactive social media platform that connects  People, and helps to interact with each other by exchanging views and ideas.

 # Technologies Used